 The patent warns us that the tool might show cached content from the site for you to use the markup tool upon.
 If the site has changed recently, and Google hasn’t had a chance to update cached pages, you may want to hold off on tagging those pages.
 I noticed last night that pages I was being presented with that were cached.
 There are ways to strategically link from the home page or other popular pages on-site or off-site to deeper content on your site to make it more likely that deeper content on the site might get indexed faster, and cached copies updated.

 A Need for More Informational Content From Google?

 Google has published a Search Engine Optimization Starter’s Guide (pdf) to help site owners.
-It’s possible they could also offer tips and suggestions on the value of structuring the contents of a site intelligently, and possibly even as the site is initially built, so that a tool such as the data markup tool can be more effective, or so that an automated data extraction process from Google is can be much more effective.
+They could also offer tips and suggestions on the value of structuring the contents of a site intelligently, and possibly even as the site is initially built so that a tool such as the data markup tool can be more effective, or so that an automated data extraction process from Google is can be much more effective.

 Google’s Webmaster Tools is often seen as an SEO tool, and Google’s Data Highlighter is part of the package of tools offered there.
 Maybe some Semantic Search help cold be added to a future Starter’s guide?